secshellnet/docs/docs_en/index.md

 # Home

-The documentation is mostly written in German.
-We gladly accept pull requests with English translations and corrections.

-The Secure Shell Networks documentation describes the installation of Proxmox on a server at Hetzner with the virtual machine OPNsense for routing purpose.
+The Secure Shell Networks documentation describes the installation of Proxmox on a dedicated server at Hetzner with the virtual machine OPNsense for routing purpose.

+## TODO
+- Windows VM aufsetzen (SCSI Harddrive instead of IDE, E1000 Network Interface, ...)
+- Keycloak PostgreSQL Database